1. picture of hands making a collage

 Time Out says

-The threshold for engaging with collage as an artistic medium is also fairly accessible; you don’t need to stock up on expensive canvases and paints, as most people already have all the materials needed in their houses as they read this.
+The threshold for engaging with collage as an artistic medium is also super accessible; you don’t need to stock up on expensive canvases and paints, as most people already have all the materials needed in their houses.
 Malone is also really adamant that you don’t need to think of yourself as a “creative person” to enjoy collage or make a beautiful work.
 “Some of the most interesting collages and outcomes have been created by people who would say that they're not artistic at all,” he says.

-Since properly opening in early November 2021, That Paper Joint’s cut and paste collage workshops have attracted everyone from families to couples on dates and solo individuals just looking for a creative outlet.
-The workshops run every weekend (Friday to Sunday) and sometimes midweek, during which Crook and Malone guide participants through image-making techniques.
+That Paper Joint’s cut and paste collage workshops have attracted everyone from families to couples on dates and solo individuals just looking for a creative outlet.
+Self-guided sessions are also offered for returning guests.
+The workshops run every weekend (Friday to Sunday), during which Crook and Malone guide participants through image-making techniques.
 Participants create one or more artworks, which can be digitally scanned to share online.
-Unlike 'paint and sip' classes that have become popular in recent years, That Paper Joint’s workshops are far more open-ended – you aren’t trying to recreate a predetermined work.
+Unlike paint and sip classes, That Paper Joint’s workshops are far more open-ended – you aren’t trying to recreate a predetermined work.
 “The nature of collages [is] you're always responding to the materials in front of you,” Malone says.
 “It's very much a personal thing.”

 Got the crafting bug?
 Check out the best arty classes in Melbourne.